-For those whose Hoole property is held on a long lease, the message is clear – if no remedial action is taken, the property will eventually revert to your landlord, leaving you empty-handed.
-The shorter the lease the less it is worth and the more expensive it will be to extend the lease.
+For those whose Hoole property is held on a long lease, our message is clear – if you ignore the situation, the property will ultimately revert to your landlord, leaving you empty-handed.
+The shorter the lease the less it is worth and the more it will cost to procure a lease extension.

 Lender | Requirement |